Mega-Fi/megafi-docs/landing/docs/technical/security-audits.md

 Not yet.
 Audits are planned and will be completed before mainnet launch.
 The protocol is currently in development and testing.

 **What if I find a vulnerability?**
-Report to security@megafi.app.
+Report to contact@megafi.app.
 Bug bounty program will launch post-audit.

 **Are user funds insured?**
 No insurance available during development phase.
 Insurance options will be explored post-launch.